 Frameline’s mission is to change the world through the power of queer cinema.
 As a media arts non-profit, Frameline’s programs connect filmmakers and audiences in San Francisco and around the world.

-Founded in 1977, the San Francisco International LGBTQ (Lesbian, Gay, Bisexual, Transgender, Queer) Film Festival is the longest-running, largest, and most widely recognized lesbian, gay, bi, transgender, and queer film exhibition event in the world.
-As a community event with an annual attendance of more than 63,000, the Festival is the most prominent and well-attended LGBTQ arts program in the Bay Area.
+Founded in 1977, the San Francisco International LGBTQ+ Film Festival is the longest-running, largest, and most widely recognized queer film exhibition event in the world.
+As a community event with an annual attendance of more than 63,000, the Festival is the most prominent and well-attended LGBTQ+ arts program in the Bay Area.
+In 2018 Frameline's Festival was named by MovieMaker to be one of the 25 Coolest Film Festivals in the World.

-Frameline40: the 40th San Francisco International LGBTQ Film Festival returns to the Bay Area June 16-26, 2016, with its signature showcase of the world’s leading queer cinema.
-Frameline40 unites diverse communities for 11 days of innovative and socially relevant cinema.
-Discover emerging talents and embrace an unparalleled community of festival-goers at the world’s largest celebration of queer cinema.
-The Festival pays tribute to LGBTQ experiences through pioneering documentaries, gripping features, delightful shorts, cinematic classics, and more.
+Frameline44: the San Francisco International LGBTQ+ Film Festival returns to the Bay Area with its signature showcase of the world’s leading queer cinema.
+Frameline44 unites diverse communities for 11 days of innovative and socially relevant content.
+Discover emerging talents and embrace an unparalleled community of festival-goers at the world’s largest celebration of queer media.
+The Festival pays tribute to LGBTQ+ experiences through pioneering documentaries, gripping features, delightful shorts, cinematic classics, and more.

-Each year, Frameline hosts 400 official Festival Guests, including directors, producers, actors, programmers, distributors, and buyers that range from small independent entities to major studios such as Strand Releasing, Wolfe Video, The Film Collaborative, TLA Releasing, HBO, Showtime, and Warner Brothers.
+Each year, Frameline hosts 400 official Festival Guests, including directors, producers, actors, programmers, distributors, and buyers that range from small, independent entities to major studios such as Strand Releasing, Wolfe Video, The Film Collaborative, TLA Releasing, HBO, Showtime, and Warner Bros.
 The Festival is one of the largest annual business meeting places for theatrical and educational film and video buyers in Northern California.

-Committed to showcasing the best and most diverse work by, about and of interest to the LGBTQ community, we strongly encourage applications from women and people of color.
-The Festival is produced by Frameline, a nonprofit arts organization dedicated to the exhibition, distribution, funding and promotion of LGBTQ media arts.
+Committed to showcasing the best and most diverse work by, about, and of interest to the LGBTQ+ community, we strongly encourage applications from women, people of color, transgender people, intersex people, asexual people, non-binary people, disabled people, and other underrepresented people and communities.
+The Festival is produced by Frameline, a non-profit arts organization dedicated to the exhibition, distribution, funding and promotion of LGBTQ+ media arts.

 Outstanding First Feature